hpc/charliecloud/doc/best_practices.rst

    #.
 Download and untar.
 Note the use of the variable :code:`MAGICK_VERSION`
       and versions easier.

    #.
-Build and install OpenMPI.
+Build and install.
 Note the :code:`getconf` trick to guess at an
       appropriate parallel build.

    #.
 Clean up, in order to reduce the size of the build cache as well as the